cliffano/rtk/README.md

 Configuration
 -------------

 Resources can be configured in .rtk.json file.
+This configuration file defines which other files to manage when cutting off a release.

+### Managing version on JSON file

 Example `json` resource configuration: